beancount/ledger2beancount/README.md

 Like accounts, ledger2beancount will convert ledger commodity declarations to beancount.
 The `note` is converted to `name`.

-ledger2beancount will automatically convert all commodities to uppercase and strip quoted commodities.
+ledger2beancount will automatically convert commodities to valid beancount commodities.
+This involves replacing all invalid characters with a dash (a character allowed in beancount commodities but not in ledger commodities), stripping quoted commodities, making the commodity uppercase and limiting it to 24 characters.

 If you require a mapping between ledger and beancount commodities, you can use `commodity_map`.
+You can use your ledger commodity names or the names after the transformation in the map to perform a mapping to another commodity name.

 Commodity symbols (like $, € and £) are not supported.